What rental guarantee? Payment, refund and special situations

 • If the arrest is significant and other means have been exhausted, you can consider taking the case to the district court.

-Looking for more reliable tenants for your home?
-Read more on Immodan's page for landlords and rent your property to businesses.
+Hello landlord!
+Are you looking for more reliable tenants for your apartment?
+Rent your property to businesses.

 Are you ready to book your accommodation, or maybe you have any other questions?